 A sign of doggy yeast infection is a greasy feel to the skin.
 The last thing the dog needs is another thing that makes him feel itchy, but shampooing can help!

-- ANTIBACTERIAL & Anti-fungal - Clorexyderm Shampoo dog cleaning products help manage dry itchy skin...
+- ANTIBACTERIAL & ANTIFUNGAL - Clorexyderm dog shampoo helps manage dry itchy skin and yeast...

 - SOOTHES & SOFTENS - This dog shampoo for smelly dogs and puppies will remove any odours and stinky...

-- HIGHLY EFFECTIVE - This ultimate shampoo soothes red and itchy skin quickly and effectively.
-Perfect...
+- HIGHLY EFFECTIVE - This ultimate cat and dog shampoo which soothes red and itchy skin quickly and...

 Look for a shampoo containing chlorhexidine, and bathe the dog every two to three days.
 This washes away those itchy yeasts and removes a complicating factor.